 Environmental Science and Policy

 ESP is a growing academic and professional force spanning the twin domains of the natural and social sciences.
 We are focused on understanding and implementing science and public policy to address and solve complex environmental issues that challenge the integrity and sustainability of global systems.

 ESP students who are trained in environmental policy, conservation sciences, climate change, aquatic ecology, wildlife management or one health, go on to professional careers in government agencies, non-profit organizations, and the private sector.

 In This Department

 Distinguished faculty and high-caliber graduate students

 Extraordinary people come to Mason.
-Our faculty includes Dr. Thomas Lovejoy, known as the “Godfather of Biodiversity” and Dr. Lee Talbot, co-author of the landmark Endangered Species Act of 1973.
+Our faculty includes Dr. Thomas Lovejoy, known as the “Godfather of Biodiversity” and until 2021, the late Dr. Lee Talbot, co-author of the landmark Endangered Species Act of 1973.
 Meanwhile, ESP graduate students have been awarded 8 Fulbright fellowships since 2013.

 Why Study Environmental Science and Policy at Mason?